 Four years later, a new format was created for the awarding of medals.
 No longer was there just a gold, silver, and bronze medal at stake for each weight class.
 A new wrinkle to the structure of the tournament has resulted in there being two bronze medals awards for each weight class.

 In 2012, it was announced that starting with the 2020 Olympics, wrestling would no longer be a core Olympic sport.
-That means the sport will have to compete against seven other sports for the possibility to be in the 2020 Games.
+That meant the sport had to compete against seven other sports for the possibility to be in the 2020 Games.
+In 2013, wrestling won that competition and will remain on the Olympic calendar for both the 2020 and 2024 Games.

 Despite not having competed since 1988, the former Soviet Union still holds the record for both the most Gold Medals and total medals in wrestling.
 The United States needs only seven medals to tie the Soviet Union for most total medals and has to win a gold medal in all 18 weight classes this year to tie them for most Gold Medals.